|

 the relevant DynamAssist zip file from the links below:

-Please note that Mathcad prime does not currently support handbooks; the list of available worksheets is therefore provided in 'About.mcdx'.
+For Mathcad Prime (which does not currently support Handbooks) the list of available worksheets is provided in 'DynamAssist.mcdx'.

 Mathcad is a desktop software